What is the benefit of getting a Term Life policy versus a Whole Life/Universal/Variable Life policy?

 A Whole Life/Universal/Variable life policy does not expire and has a savings/investment built into it.
 In other words, some of the money you spend on a whole life policy goes towards a savings account in the insurance policy.

-Mr. D could be covered until he reaches age 65, have a huge chunk of change in his retirement plan, and probably pay off the house.
-Have a plan to have affordable insurance while you pay off debts, get the children grown and out of the house, and save for retirement.
-You could become self-insured and leave a legacy to your children.
+Mr. D could be covered until he reaches age 65, have a huge chunk of change in his retirement plan, and probably will have his house paid off.

 This gives Mr. D affordable insurance while paying off debts (including the house) and while raising children.
 The money he hasn’t been spending on Whole Life can be used to pay off debt and save for retirement.
 Now that’s a moneyplan!

 I have found Term Life to be the least expensive option with the most amount of benefit.
 I was able to qualify for $500,000 of life insurance for only $385.00 a year.
 That’s less than $32 a month!
 This enables us to continue saving for retirement, cash-flow larger bills, and save for some really cool vacations.
 Oh, and we are saving for retirement too.

 We used our local Dave Ramsey Investing ELP to get the best quote but I have found ZanderInsurance.com to be very easy to use as well.
 If you think paying for life insurance while getting out of debt is too expensive try them out.
 I think you will discover Whole Life is nice but Term Life is the better benefit.